SpectrumView

 Holy Ghost spectrum

-“The Light of the Holy Ghost is of only one species, that of the good and untarnished wisdom…The Light of Nature is of two species: the good one and the evil one.”
+“That which comes from the Light of the Holy Ghost is of only one species, but that which comes from the Light of Nature is of two species: The good one and the evil one.”

-Paracelsus
+Theophrastus Paracelsus

-“And He created the jinn from a smokeless flame of fire.”
+“And He created the jinn from a smokeless flame of fire”

 – Surah 55:15